SPANnet - Self Publishing Information

 At the core of these policies is the idea that SPAN is a place for listening and learning as much is as it is a place for sharing.
-To that end, please pay special attention to our Promotion Guidelines as everyone here has something to share and we would like for you to be able to successfully share your work without disillusioning those that wish to have a conversation.
+To that end, please pay special attention to our Promotion Guidelines and Critique Guidelines.

 Simply put,